talkohavy/lvlup/README.md

 lvlup init
 ```

-This command sets up the `.lvlup` folder.
-It generates a README.md and a config.json file.
-The config file includes the default options.
-You should run this command once, when you are setting up `lvlup`.
+This command sets up the `.lvlup` folder at the root of your project.
+It generates a `README.md` and a `config.json` file.
+The config file has to be found within the `.lvlup` dir in order for the tool to work.
+You should run the _init_ command once, when you are setting up `lvlup`.

-To publish public packages to NPM, you'll need to edit `.lvlup/config.json` and change `"access": "restricted",` to `"access": "public",`.
-The `publishConfig` of each `package.json` is also respected and takes a priority over the setting stored under `.lvlup/config.json`.

 ### 2. `add`

 ```
-lvlup add [--open]
+lvlup add [FLAGS]
 ```

 This command will ask you a series of questions.
-First, what semver bump type do you require, then it will ask for a summary of the changes.
+First, what semver bump type do you require (`major` | `minor` | `patch`), then it will ask for a summary of the changes.
 At the final step it will show the change metadata it will generate, and confirm that you want to add it.

 Once confirmed, the change metadata will bw written as a Markdown file that contains the summary and YAML front matter which stores the package's name that will be released and the semver bump types for it.